jexia/docs/docs/apphost/README.md

 ## For private GitHub projects.

-The flow for private repos is almost the same.
-The only difference is that you need to allow Jexia to access your repo.
+The flow for private repositories is almost the same.
+The only difference is that you need to allow Jexia to access your repository.

 ![No Application](./step_8.png)

-You will see another button that will allow you to authorize Jexia to clone your private repo.
+You will see another button that will allow you to authorize Jexia to clone your private repository.
 The rest of the process is the same as previously described.

 ## Custom domain